 IKEA is the one furniture store that I’m always excited to go to.
 Getting lost in the maze of room set-ups is thrilling, and then you get to the end and are rewarded with their famous meatballs.

 They differentiate themselves from other furniture companies in unique ways.
-Not only are their physical stores exciting to go to, but they’re also the first company to flatpack their items their items, and their furniture design is impressive.
+Not only are their physical stores exciting to go to, but they’re also the first company to flatpack their items, and their furniture design is impressive.

 In fact, IKEA is one of the most sustainable product design companies in the world, emphasizing renewable energy and diversity in the workplace.